 - 48. There was a day when the mail from your relatives was handed out.
 I recall standing there with all the other boys and my name was called out.
-I started to walk towards Father LOB when he said to me in front of the other boys that my mother had not written.
+I started to walk towards Father when he said to me in front of the other boys that my mother had not written.
 I was laughed at by the other boys.
 It was terrible and made me feel isolated. - 49.
-I am convinced that my school teacher Miss IXA knew that I was being abused by Brother LMW She would use this as a threat and would tell me that I would be sent to Brother LMW if I didn't behave.
-I was terrified of Brother LMW and she knew this. - 50.
-I can recall there was a wee American guy called sectors.
-He was a small boy at the home.
-He was in the dining room one day when he screamed out that he was being sexually abused.
-He had the courage to say something.
-I think that he was taken away after that because I never saw him again.
-I don't know where he went.
-I never saw him being sexually abused.
+I am convinced that my school teacher Miss Knew that I was being abused by Brother She would use this as a threat and would tell me that I would be sent to Brother if I didn't behave.
+I was terrified of Brother and she knew this.